-The non-indigenous species located in the Port of Bluff are thought to have originally arrived in New Zealand via international shipping.
-Likely vectors of introduction are largely derived from Cranfield et al. (1998) and indicate that approximately 75% of species could have arrived via hull fouling.
-Ballast water transport is not considered the most probable mechanism of introduction for any NIS in the port, although 25% of species could have arrived via either ballast water or hull fouling vectors.
+The non-indigenous species located in the Port of Tauranga are thought to have arrived in New Zealand via international shipping.
+They may have reached the Port of Tauranga directly from overseas or through domestic spread (natural and/or anthropogenic) from other New Zealand ports.
+Likely vectors of introduction are largely derived from Cranfield et al. (1998) and expert opinion.
+They suggest that four species (56%) were most likely to be associated with hull fouling and of the remaining species, four (44%) could have arrived via hull fouling or ballast water and one via plastic flotsam.